 Will I have to wear anything special?
 No, we do not have choir gowns or anything like it.
 Just normal everyday clothing is fine.

 Do you hold auditions?
 You are not required to audition for the choir, just have a love of singing.
-If you would feel more confident about joining by knowing more about your vocal range and capabilities then, by all means, do contact Tony Price to discuss the matter further.
+If you would feel more confident about joining by knowing more about your vocal range and capabilities then, by all means, do contact Tony Price for a chat.

 Which voice will I be asked to sing?
 We generally sing in four parts.
 Ladies with higher voices sing soprano, those with lower voices sing contralto.
 Gentlemen with higher voices sing tenor, those with lower voices sing bass.
 You will soon discover the voice with which you are most comfortable.